Real-World Light Field Image Super-Resolution via Degradation Modulation: Abstract

 \section{Abstract}

 \justifying Recent years have witnessed the great advances of deep neural networks (DNNs) in light field (LF) image super-resolution (SR).
-However, existing DNN-based LF image SR methods are developed on a single fixed degradation (e.g., bicubic downsampling), and thus cannot be applied to super-resolve real LF images with diverse degradations.
-In this paper, we propose the first method to handle LF image SR with multiple degradations.
-In our method, a practical LF degradation model that considers blur and noise is developed to approximate the degradation process of real LF images.
-Then, a degradation-adaptive network (LF-DAnet) is designed to incorporate the degradation prior into the SR process.
-By training on LF images with multiple synthetic degradations, our method can learn to adapt to different degradations while incorporating the spatial and angular information.
-Extensive experiments on both synthetically degraded and real-world LFs demonstrate the effectiveness of our method.
-Compared with existing state-of-the-art single and LF image SR methods, our method achieves superior SR performance under a wide range of degradations, and generalizes better to real LF images.
-Codes and models are available at \url{https://github.com/YingqianWang/LF-DAnet}.
+However, existing DNN-based LF image SR methods are developed on a single fixed degradation (e.g., bicubic downsampling), and thus cannot be applied to super-resolve real LF images with diverse degradation.
+In this paper, we propose a simple yet effective method for real-world LF image SR. In our method, a practical LF degradation model is developed to formulate the degradation process of real LF images.
+Then, a convolutional neural network is designed to incorporate the degradation prior into the SR process.
+By training on LF images using our formulated degradation, our network can learn to modulate different degradation while incorporating both spatial and angular information in LF images.
+Extensive experiments on both synthetically degraded and real-world LF images demonstrate the effectiveness of our method.
+Compared with existing state-of-the-art single and LF image SR methods, our method achieves superior SR performance under a wide range of degradation, and generalizes better to real LF images.
+Codes and models are available at \url{https://yingqianwang.github.io/LF-DMnet/}.

 }

 \IEEEdisplaynontitleabstractindextext